interledger/open-payments/docs/discovery.md

 > suffixes used to publish authorization server metadata as used by those
 > applications.

-Open Payments defines the well-known URL `/.well-known/open-payments` but, as specified in [RFC8414](https://tools.ietf.org/html/rfc8414), allows for the same document to be served at multiple URLs such as `/.well-known/oauth-authorization-server` or `./well-known/openid-configuration` which are already in wide use.
+Open Payments defines the well-known URL `/.well-known/open-payments`.
 The meta-data document MUST be queried using an HTTP "GET" request at the previously specified path.

 The client would make the following request when the issuer identifier is